phantomaton-ai/draculescu/CHARACTERS.md

 ## Finn (The Vagrant)

+TODO: I like the name Finn but felt like it fit the Courier better, so we'll want a new name here.

 **Visual Description:** Finn is a man of medium height but appears significantly shorter due to his gaunt, hunched posture and a pronounced limp from an old industrial accident.
 He seems much older than his actual age, likely mid-30s.
 His coarse, greasy black hair falls in uneven, matted strands around his face.
 Only his right eye is visible, a piercing, desperate blue, filled with a complex mix of fear, cunning, and raw survival instinct.
 His left eye is covered by a grimy, frayed leather eyepatch, held precariously in place by a thin, knotted cord.
 His exposed skin is soot-stained and grimy, with deep lines etched by hardship, and the visible eye socket is often red-rimmed and irritated.

 **Attire:** His clothes are a ragged, ill-fitting collection of scavenged fabrics in muted greys and browns, patched haphazardly together.
 He wears a tattered, sleeveless waistcoat over a torn, stained shirt.
 His boots are barely held together with string and worn-through soles.
 He constantly clutches a gnarled, rough-hewn walking stick, using it more for comfort and defense than support.